Seven in 10 Homes for Ukraine hosts find support hindered by cost of living - NewsBreak

 Councils are concerned about the number of hosts who have indicated they do not want to continue.

-LGA chairman James Jamieson said: “Councils, sponsors and Ukrainian guests all need to know what the options are at the end of the six-month initial placement period so they can start planning now.
+LGA chairman, Councillor James Jamieson, said: “Councils, sponsors and Ukrainian guests all need to know what the options are at the end of the six month initial placement period so they can start planning now.

 “There is a significant risk that – even if rematching is available – many Ukrainian families may need to present as homeless because of a lack of sponsors or other options.”